-It's also possible that your child will bring it up before you do, so Makowka says the most important thing to do is to lay the foundation of respecting their bodies and everyone's bodies—and you may have already done in previous conversations when they were younger. "[But make sure] kids feel comfortable asking questions or sharing that they feel uncomfortable about something," she notes.
+It's also possible that your child will bring it up before you do, so Makowka says the most important thing to do is to lay the foundation of respecting their bodies and everyone's bodies—as you may have already done in previous conversations when they were younger. "[But make sure] kids feel comfortable asking questions or sharing that they feel uncomfortable about something," she notes.
 "It's important to let your child know that you are not going to shame them or scold them for being honest and curious."
 And once you open up this line of communication, it'll help you craft specific plans for how your children can be safer, Makowka says.

 How to Prepare Your Kids for Street Safety

-Sometimes our inclination is to either to downplay the situation to diminish the emotional impact or quell any anxiety, and other times we may react in the opposite way by overreacting and scaring our kids.
+Sometimes our inclination is to either to downplay the situation to diminish the emotional impact and/or to quell any anxiety, but other times we may react in the opposite way by overreacting and scaring our kids.
 It's a tricky line, but staying calm while also validating an emotion and listening to your child's needs is a solid approach.
-If they ask you how they should respond if someone does hassle them, there are a few different ways to go.
+When they ask you how they should respond if someone does hassle them, there are a few different ways to go.
 Of course, this depends on your child's age.
 If they're old enough to be out on their own, especially in a city, it's crucial that they're comfortable with the phone and know how to dial 911 in an emergency before they try calling you or a friend.

 What happens if it isn't a serious emergency or they aren't able to call 911? "[In such cases,] you can talk about having a code word they can text you if they feel uncomfortable in a given situation," says Makowka.
 As they get older and you start giving them more freedom to venture off on their own, you can start preparing them for more nuanced situations and come up with action plans together so that they don't feel caught off-guard and unprepared if something happens.
 Another good standard is to encourage them to travel with groups of friends or stick to the buddy system so they have their friends' emotional support if anything comes up and they can put their heads together to cope with a tricky situation.
-And Makowka stresses that it's crucial never to shame or blame your child for experiencing street harassment, regardless of what of they were doing or wearing when it happened.
+Makowka also stresses that it's crucial to never shame or blame your child for experiencing street harassment, regardless of what they were doing or wearing when it happened.

 How to Take Action and Regain Empowerment